+Champion Role and Impact

+ROLE

-Champion Role and Impact ROLE Promote educational materials and trainings on Alcohol SBI and other evidence-based practices to prevent FASD.
-Facilitate dissemination of Alcohol SBI and FASD training, practice guidelines, and related resources.
-Advocate for evidence-based trainings and the adoption of USPSTF recommendations to make Alcohol SBI a Standard of care in clinical settings.
-Survey your membership and/or practice setting to assess need for further training and support for nurses implementing Alcohol SBI as a routine practice.
-IMPACT Increase the number of nurses who are skilled in Alcohol SBI and understand its importance in relation to FASD prevention.
-Improve consistent, science-based messaging about risky drinking and alcohol use during pregnancy.
-Influence practice change among nurses and other healthcare professionals in the areas of prevention, identification, and treatment of FASD.
-Sustain implementation of Alcohol SBI toward the elimination of FASD and Alcohol Exposed Pregnancies (AEP).
-Messages for Champions The below messages have been crafted for Champions to use with their patients, colleagues, and social media followers in this highly digital age.
-2 3 GENERAL POPULATION Alcohol misuse can result in problems for individuals, communities, and families.
-WOMEN OF REPRODUCTIVE AGE Prenatal alcohol exposure is a leading preventable cause of birth defects, developmental disorders, and intellectual disabilities.
-BEST PRACTICES Universal Alcohol Screening and Brief Intervention (Alcohol SBI) is effective, efficient, and recommended for addressing alcohol use.
-ALL NURSES Nurses are in a unique position to inform their patients of the risks associated with alcohol use and misuse, including during pregnancy, and to help them make an informed decision regarding and alcohol-free pregnancy.
+- Promote educational materials and trainings on Alcohol SBI and other evidence-based practices to prevent FASD. - Facilitate dissemination of Alcohol SBI and FASD training, practice guidelines, and related resources. - Advocate for evidence-based trainings and the adoption of USPSTF recommendations to make Alcohol SBI a Standard of care in clinical settings. - Survey your membership and/or practice setting to assess need for further training and support for nurses implementing Alcohol SBI as a routine practice.

+IMPACT

+- Increase the number of nurses who are skilled in Alcohol SBI and understand its importance in relation to FASD prevention. - Improve consistent, science-based messaging about risky drinking and alcohol use during pregnancy. - Influence practice change among nurses and other healthcare professionals in the areas of prevention, identification, and treatment of FASD. - Sustain implementation of Alcohol SBI toward the elimination of FASD and Alcohol Exposed Pregnancies (AEP).

+Messages for Champions

+The below messages have been crafted for Champions to use with their patients, colleagues, and social media followers in this highly digital age.

+GENERAL POPULATION

+Alcohol misuse can result in problems for individuals, communities, and families.

+WOMEN OF REPRODUCTIVE AGE

+Prenatal alcohol exposure is a leading preventable cause of birth defects, developmental disorders, and intellectual disabilities.

+BEST PRACTICES

+Universal Alcohol Screening and Brief Intervention (Alcohol SBI) is effective, efficient, and recommended for addressing alcohol use.

+ALL NURSES

+Nurses are in a unique position to inform their patients of the risks associated with alcohol use and misuse, including during pregnancy, and to help them make an informed decision regarding and alcohol-free pregnancy.

 Want to know more?

-of a Champion.

-Click the icon at left for a Champion infographic you may share with other professionals.
-Click the icon at left for a more in depth review of the roles, responsibilities, and goals
+Click the icon at left for a more in depth review of the roles, responsibilities, and goals of a Champion.